 How exactly does this natural performance enhancer work?
-Beetroot has the ability to improve exercise performance that is on par with PEDs (Performance Enhancing Drugs) while being a safe and healthy option.
-What makes beetroot a special supplement for performance enhancement and a natural pre workout is its abundance of nitrates.
+Beetroot has the ability to improve exercise performance while being a safe and healthy option.
+What makes beetroot a special supplement for performance enhancement and a natural pre workout is its abundance of nitrates.*

 The science behind beetroot: The root of the beet transforms nitrogen gas from the soil into nitrate.
 When consumed, that nitrate attaches to the plasma in our blood system and is transported to the salivary glands.